Title IX and Sexual Misconduct Policy

 12. Retaliation - It is a violation of this policy to retaliate against any member of the College Community who reports or assists in making a complaint of sexual misconduct or who participates in the investigation of a complaint in any way.
 Persons who believe they have been retaliated against in violation of this policy should make a complaint in the manner set forth in this section.
 All institutional sanctions are available for those found to have engaged in retaliatory conduct, up to and including termination or expulsion.

-13. Protecting the Complainant - Pending final outcome of an investigation in accordance with the Complaint Resolution Procedures, the College will take steps to protect the complainant from further discrimination or harassment.
-This may include assisting and allowing the complainant to change their academic, living, dining, transportation, or work situation, to the extent that the College has control over these environments, if options to do so are reasonably available and upon request of the complainant.
-Such changes may be available regardless of whether the victim chooses to report the crime to Columbia College Campus Safety or local law enforcement.
+13. Interim Protective Measures - Following a report of sexual misconduct and in accordance with the Complaint Resolution Procedures, the College will take steps to provide interim protective measures to either or both the reporting and responding parties involved in an alleged incident of sexual misconduct.
+This may include assisting and allowing the parties to change their academic, living, dining, transportation, or work situation, to the extent that the College has control over these environments, if options to do so are reasonably available and upon request of one of the parties.
+Interim protective measures may also include restriction on contact between the parties.
+Such changes may be available regardless of whether the individual chooses to report the crime to Columbia College Campus Safety or local law enforcement.

 If a complainant has obtained an ex parte order of protection, full order of protection, or any other temporary restraining order or no-contact order against the alleged perpetrator from a criminal, civil, or tribal court, the complainant should provide such information to the Title IX Coordinator or Deputy Title IX Coordinator(s).
 The College, in conjunction with Columbia College Campus Safety, will take all reasonable and legal action to implement the order.